DIY Workbench Ideas

 Q: What Does It Cost To Build A Workbench?

-A: The cost to build a DIY Workbench varies based on how elaborate you wish to make the bench.
 For instance, Costs for benches featured in our article, such as the Classic workbench, will cost between $90-100, and the Cheap Workbench between $60-70, while the Simple (2 x 4) workbench can be built for under $50 in material costs.

 A: The most common (best) size to build a workbench is 30″ wide x 60″ Long x 36″ High.
-But one of the best things about building a DIY workbench is you can build it to the size that will fit your space the best.
+But one of the best things about building a DIY workbench is you can create it to the size that will fit your space the best.

 Any workbench ideas listed here can easily be scaled up or down, so don’t be afraid to alter the designs by changing their dimensions to suit your needs.